-Teacher – Jack Taylor
+Teacher – Sarah-Louise Bertie

-HLTA – Pauline Dutch
+HLTA – Alexis Peck

-Year 5: Term 3
+Year 5: Term 1

-- Compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal) and response to magnets
+- Compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal) and response to magnets.

 - Demonstrate that dissolving, mixing and changes of state are reversible changes.

 - Explain that some changes result in the formation of new materials, and that this kind of change is not usually reversible including changes associated with burning and the action of acid on bicarbonate of soda.